githubvctr/mentalMaths/README.md

 # mentalMaths
-Algorithm to train for mental maths.
-This scripts contains 3 sections to target 3 different mental maths skills.
+Project to train for mental maths.
+The game contains 3 sections to target 3 different mental maths skills.
 The first section is also easier than the second one.
 The third one is a one selected answer out of 3 propositions.
-The overall scripts also computes some metrics and append them in a csv in order to have insights about self perofrmance.
+Don't be scared, go through the pain, it'll be spicy.
+The overall scripts also computes some metrics and append them in a csv in order to have insights about your performance.